Project Hieroglyph

 The question is not so much, “How hackable is the human brain?” as, “How do we hack the human brain ethically and with intention, rather than accidentally and destructively?”
 Not only do recent advances in neuroscience reveal that we humans retain neuroplasticity throughout our entire lives–you can teach an old plains ape new tricks–but that…[Read more]

-Elizabeth Bear wrote a new post, Neuroplasticity, Neurobiology and the Brain 6 years, 5 months ago
+Elizabeth Bear wrote a new post 10 years, 6 months ago

 I’ve been doing a lot of reading lately into neuroplasticity and neurobiology, and some of the cool, freaky things that brains can do–and some of the tragic ones.
 Favorite weird brain facts/research angles/brain […]

-Elizabeth Bear wrote a new post, Hacking the Human Mind 6 years, 5 months ago
+Elizabeth Bear wrote a new post 10 years, 6 months ago

 It seems to me that one of the great technological revolutions ongoing around us right now involved practical neurobiology–we’re getting more and more adept at understanding how brains work, in other words, and how to hack them.